timescale/docs/api/_hyperfunctions/min_n/into_array.md

     - min_n()
 api_details:
   summary: |
-    This will return the N lowest values seen by the aggregate.
-They will be formatted as an array ordered in increasing order.
+    Returns the N lowest values seen by the aggregate.
+The values are formatted as an array in increasing order.
   signatures:
     - language: sql
       code: |